MontseDewar/MontseDewar/README.md

 As a Front End enthusiast, I love crafting engaging user interfaces that not only look stunning but also provide seamless interactions.
 I believe that good design enhances user experience and fosters inclusivity in the digital realm

 ### Data Science & Data Visualization
 In the realm of Data Science, I enjoy unraveling insights from complex datasets and transforming them into actionable strategies.
-Understanding human behavior through data analysis fascinates me, and I'm committed to leveraging this knowledge for building innovative solutions.
+Understanding human behavior through data analysis fascinates me, and I'm committed to leveraging this knowledge for building innovative solutions.<br />
 Lately, I've been deeply inspired by [The Pudding](https://pudding.cool/) project.

 ### Desing as a Visual Language
 Beyond coding and data analysis, I'm drawn to the world of design as a powerful system of visual communication.
 I see design not only as an aesthetic endeavor but also as a means to convey ideas, emotions, and messages effectively.

+### _What about me rn?_ 🤔

 - 🔭 I’m currently working on  ✨ _My first porfolio_ ✨ for digital proyects.
 - 🌱 I’m currently developing my Front End skills ✍🏻🤓